davidwong001/Consumer-Behavior-Analysis/README.md

 ```
 ![image](https://github.com/davidwong001/Consumer-Behavior-Analysis/assets/146798360/115ff4cc-dda2-43c3-919c-f0f8cac86e24)

-- Using this query, we get a breakdown of the customers' membership seniority who's last purchase was 3-6 months ago.
+- Used this query to get a breakdown of the customers' membership seniority whose last purchase was 3-6 months ago.
 - Overall, there is not sufficient data to determine why customers have not made purchases in a long time.
 - Ideally, we would have their entire purchase history, so we can develop patterns to base off of.
 ```sql